serverless/blog/posts/2018-05-22-how-to-create-a-dynamic-website-with-serverless-components.md

 <img src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/retail-app.png">

-Voila!!
+Voila!
 Your dynamic website is live!

 Notice all the frontcode we’ve added, along with the seeded products from the database getting queried by the Lambda functions via our REST API.

 ## Summary

-In a nutshell, what we've done is that we just added the following components along with their required config & code:
+In a nutshell, what we've done is added the following components, along with their required config & code:

-- `static-website`: Hosted on AWS S3 to hold our frontend codebase.
+- `static-website`: Hosted on AWS S3 to hold our frontend codebase
-- `rest-api`: Using AWS API Gateway to provision our 3 RESTful API endpoints.
+- `rest-api`: Using AWS API Gateway to provision our 3 RESTful API endpoints
-- `aws-lambda`: We added 3 of those as backend for our 3 API endpoints.
+- `aws-lambda`: We added 3 of those as backend for our 3 API endpoints
-- `aws-dynamodb`: Our products database, and seeded some fixture data into it.
+- `aws-dynamodb`: Our products database, and seeded some fixture data into it

 And this is how you can create a dynamic website with Serverless Components!
-That was easy wasn’t it?

 You can extend this app by adding even more frontend code and routes and do more queries to our backend.
 You can also add more backend logic and infrastructure, all with nothing but Serverless Components.

 Hope you found this walkthrough useful.
 You can check the [entire example app in our components directory](https://github.com/serverless/components/tree/master/examples/retail-app/).

 Happy hacking!